isaacnmm/pestpolicy-hugo2XX/content/posts/pyranha-wipe-n-spray-fly-review/index.md

 ##  **Why I love this PYRANHA Wipe N Spray Fly**

 1. Well, this PYRANHA Wipe N Spray truly kills fleas, gnats, mosquitos in addition to other dominant insects that tend to attack horses.
-Definitely, with this spray I dont have to re
-- spraying my horse since it will actively control the flies for about 1 week.
+Definitely, with this spray I dont have to re-spraying my horse since it will actively control the flies for about 1 week.
 2. After using the spray I noticed that my horse immediately tends to become less irritable with lesswagging of its tail.

 Luckily, this formula controls/ repel more than just the flies that you were initially targeting.

 3. The fly spray will not irritate your horses skin.
-Further, its cost
-- effective as youll require less number of spray re
+Further, its cost-effective as youll require less number of spray re-applications.
-- applications.
 However, you must not wet the horse.
 4. Further, as noted above, PYRANHA Wipe N Spray contains lanolin thatll ease the dryness or in your horses skin, even with the chapped skin.
 Further, as I noted earlier, this lanolin ingredient left the horses coat shining, healthy and soft.

 ##  The downsides of this**PYRANHA Wipe N Spray Fly**